Home Blog Third party cookies: What happens when websites share your data

 Tracking companies have developed various techniques to circumvent cookie blocking, though browsers and privacy regulations are responding with countermeasures.

 CNAME cloaking involves website operators creating DNS records that make third-party domains appear to be first-party.
-For example, analytics.example.com might actually point to a tracking company's servers, making their cookies appear to come from example.com rather than the tracking domain.
+For example, analytics.example.com might actually point to a tracking company’s servers, making their cookies and tracking requests appear to come from example.com rather than other websites or different websites, thus disguising the true origin of the data collection.

-Server-side proxying routes tracking requests through the website's own servers.
-This makes all tracking appear to originate from the first-party domain, bypassing browser restrictions on third-party requests.
+Server-side proxying routes tracking requests through the website’s own servers.
+This makes all tracking appear to originate from the first-party domain, bypassing browser restrictions on third-party requests from other websites.
 But it requires active cooperation from website operators and can be expensive to implement.

 Subdomain tracking uses different subdomains of the same domain for tracking purposes.
 Cookies set on .example.com are accessible to all subdomains, allowing tracking across different parts of a website or related properties.

-Browser storage alternatives replace cookies with other storage mechanisms:
+Browser storage alternatives replace cookies with other storage mechanisms, which can also be used to store other site data:

 • Local storage persists data beyond browser sessions